MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 ```

 > [!NOTE]
+> Installation of the official repositories release branches ([Stable Release](#stable-release) and [Pre-Release](#pre-release)) will deploy a prebuilt bundle of the Web App.
-> For all branches *except* the current Release `future3/main`, the Web App needs to be build locally on the Pi.
+> If you install another branch or from a fork repository the Web App needs to be build locally.
 This is part of the installation process.
-> If you make changes to the Web App sources you need to rebuild it manually.
-See the developers [Web App](../developers/webapp.md) documentation.
+See the the developers [Web App](../developers/webapp.md) documentation for further details.

 ### Logs
 If you suspect an error you can monitor the installation process with